bloomberg/chromium.bb/src/docs/servicification.md

 place longer, while the last is most suitable when you want to be very exacting about doing the servicification cleanly as you go.

-## Platform-Specific Issues
+## Platform-Specific Issues: Android

-### Android
 As you servicify code running on Android, you might find that you need to port interfaces that are served in Java.
 Here is an [example CL](https://codereview.chromium.org/2643713002) that gives a basic pattern to follow in doing this.

 You also might need to register JNI in your service.
 That is simple to set